-Bit/Field

-7. • 31:1 Reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
-0 IOSC R/W 0 This field allows an override of the main oscillator when Deep-Sleep mode is running.
-When set, this field forces the
+Bit/Field Name Туре Reset Description 31:1 Reserved RO 0 Reserved bits return an indeterminate value, and should never be changed.
+0 IOSC R/W 0 This field allows an override of the main oscillator when internal oscillator to be the clock source during Deep-Sleep mode.
+Otherwise, the main oscillator remains as the default system clock source.